- All associations offering U10, U12 and U14 programs (including U14AA) are required to conduct UAA testing

 Resources

-To assist you, the data submission spreadsheet to provide you a tentative or possible team level.
+To assist you, the data submission spreadsheet provides you a tentative or possible team level.

 With data entered, the spreadsheet will provide an indication of a “Tentative Level”.
 You will see…